georgeoffley/til/JavaScript/React/use-of-index.js-in-react.md

 export default App;
 ```

-So in the code above you see all the components which make upthe entirety of the app are all organized here for us.
+So in the code above you see all the components which make up the entirety of the app are all organized here for us.

 ```javascript
 // Index.js